-Dr. Dolezal taught across the curriculum in English Language and Literature.
+Dr. Dolezal taught across the curriculum in Linguistics and English Literary Studies.
 His most recent courses included King Lear at the Movies; Film as Literature; Advanced Writing: Nature Writing, principles and practice; English Grammar; Seminar on Knowledge Representation and the Lexicon; Theory and Criticism: Linguistic Ideas in Literary Theory; Keywords in English: Language, Thought and Culture; and Lexicography.

 Dr. Dolezal's most recent edited volume, Synonymy and Sameness of Meaning, is a special thematic issue of the International Journal of Lexicography (Oxford University Press).
 In the summer of 2016 he presented a paper at the 8th International Conference for Historical Lexicography and Lexicology, “Render into English that which is an historical reconstruction, or, The Lord’s Prayer and Bishop John Wilkins’s expedient ‘daily bread’”.

 A new work crossing the domains of the history of the book and feminist historiography of linguistics, "Did Anne Maxwell print John Wilkins's Essay towards a Real Character and a Philosophical Language (1668)?", has been published in a collection entitled Historical Dictionaries in their Paratextual Contexts (Roderick McConchie; Jukka Tyrkkö, editors.
 De Gruyter, 2018); Ward J. Risvold, Lecturer at the University of California, San Diego, is co-author.
 A revised and expanded chapter, "World Englishes and Lexicography" will appear in the 2nd Edition of The Handbook of World Englishes (Wiley Blackwell, January 2020).